RHSE Policy and Consultation

 We also have a duty to provide good PSHE (Personal, Social, Health and Economic education), promote Fundamental British Values (The Rule of Law, Democracy, Individual Liberty & Respect and Tolerance of the Beliefs of others), and ensure they the curriculum is Spiritual, Moral, Social and Cultural.
 We are also a church school and strive to uphold a distinctive Christian vision.

 This is a complex picture and to this end we have used Coram Life's "SCARF" programme as a starting point for planning, as it allows schools to weave all of these elements together.

-The draft policy is here, and it includes a draft curriculum map to how what will be taught when.
+The policy is here, and it includes a curriculum map to how what will be taught when.

-We have consulted with staff, governors and parents to bring together a policy and the policy begins with the recommendations of the working party to which all parents were invited to join to have a say int he direction of this curriculum.
+We consulted with staff, governors and parents using a stakeholder working party and a parent's open consultation to develop a policy and the policy begins with the recommendations of the working party to which all parents were invited to join to have a say int he direction of this curriculum.

 Based on the wishes of our stakeholder working party and our staff curriculum development we consider that RSHE: